Looking for student discounts on footwear?

 Top 5 Tips for Student Discount Footwear & Shoes:

-- Footwear can be expensive so make sure you use all the savings tips we list and all valid student discount schemes to save off full-price items
+- Footwear can be expensive so make sure you use all the savings tips we list and all valid student discount schemes to save off full-price products

 - When living on a budget it’s probably not a good idea to buy something you are only going to wear a few times a term.